BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 Optional fields ([defined below](/symbiota-docs/coll_manager/upload/links/#linked-resources-upload-fields)) include accordingTo, basisOfRecord, establishedDate, identifer, notes, relationshipID, resourceUrl, subType, and verbatimSciname.

-#### "Simple Observation" Uploads
+#### "Taxon Observation" Uploads

 | ![Example General Resource](/symbiota-docs/images/linkedresources_assoctaxa.png) |
 |:--:|
 | Observations that are not associated with digitized occurrences can be bulk imported using the "Simple Observation" upload option. |

-**Simple Observation:** the assertion of a taxon being associated with the occurrence you are linking to.
+**Taxon Observation:** the assertion of a taxon being associated with the occurrence you are linking to.
 This may be, for example, the host taxon of the occurrence, a parasite, a taxon sharing the same habitat, etc.

 {{< notice note >}}
   Associated taxa added in the Linked Resource tab (either individually or in batch) will be placed in the associatedTaxa field when you download the data (e.g., as a Darwin Core Archive).
 In the download, any information stored in the associatedTaxa field will NOT be included in deference to the provided Linked Resources.
 Therefore, if you translate any associatedTaxa into Linked Resources, make sure to translate _all_ the associated taxa!